Skip to main content

 Definition

-Schools and instructors use a standards-aligned core course curriculum that meets quality standards (as defined by EdReports) and is culturally relevant, centering the lived experiences and heritage of students’ ethnic or racial backgrounds.
+Schools and instructors use a standards-aligned core course curriculum that meets quality standards (as defined by EdReports) and is culturally relevant, leveraging students' lived experiences and their linguistic, cultural, and community knowledge.

 RECOMMENDED METRIC(S)